aeonSolutions/OpenScience-Dataverse-API-C-library/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-## AeonLabs way of work
+## AeonLab's way of work

-As members and contributors we agree  to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+All, members and contributors, agree to make participation in this project's community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+All, members and contributors, agree to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## AeonLabs Standards